bouhormq/WebDev/README.md

     * Create messages:
         * In reply to an existing message
         * Or to start a new discussion
-    * View their own profile, which contains at least the list of messages they’ve posted.
+    * View their own profile, which contains at least the list of messages they've posted.
 From their profile, they can delete their own messages.
     * View the profiles of other members
     * Search for messages by specifying keywords, a time range of publication, or the author.